gustafsilva/my-create-react-app/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question 🤔
-about: Usage question or discussion about TodoApp.
+about: Usage question or discussion.
 ---

 ## Summary